sajjadkarimi91/SLDR-supervised-linear-dimensionality-reduction-toolbox/README.md

 ## 2. Usage & Dependency.

 ## Dependency:
-     If you want to use MMDA or WHMMDA
+     If you want to use MMDA or WHMMDA, you should download the following zip file & extract it in the "cvx-toolbox" or current directory
-     CVX MATLAB toolbox form http://web.cvxr.com/cvx/cvx-w64.zip
+     CVX MATLAB toolbox for Windows can be downloaded from [website](http://web.cvxr.com/cvx/cvx-w64.zip)

 ## Usage:
 Run and check "demo_run_methods.m" and you'll see the below results for all methods